-Rio Grande Silvery Minnow spawning intensity, over the period of study (2002-2014), appears to be strongly related to some combination of discharge and water temperature conditions.
-Large increases in flow over a relatively short period seemed particularly related to increased spawning activity.
-This relationship was especially robust during years when flows in May and June were relatively low, which led to more dramatic increases in flow following spring runoff.
-Increased flow leads to a series of changes to the physical dynamics of the river (e.g., increased water velocities/depths in some areas and augmented or new "flooded" low velocity habitats in other areas) and changing water chemistry conditions (e.g., increased turbidity and salinity levels) that could be important spawning cues associated with rising flows.
-While increases in discharge appear to be the primary cue for spawning, water temperature seems to be an important factor as well.
-Spawning appears to occur over a wide range of mean daily water temperatures (ca. 13 to 26°C), but the majority occurs over a narrower range of temperatures (ca. 17 to 23°C).
+Rio Grande Silvery Minnow spawning intensity appears strongly related to rapid increases in river flows during spring.
+Increased flow leads to a series of changes to the physical dynamics of the river (e.g., increased water velocities) and changing water chemistry conditions (e.g., increased turbidity/salinity) that could be important spawning cues.
+While increases in discharge appear to be the primary cue for spawning, water temperature seems to be an important factor as well with majority of spawning occurring over a relatively narrow range of temperatures (ca. 17 to 23°C).